Is your child ready for a cell phone? Take this quiz to find out.

 Once they establish a rapport, scammers begin to request money, often in the form of gift cards, travel expenses, or healthcare costs.

 Many victims of romance scams are pressured into fraudulent investments, especially involving cryptocurrencies.
-Even worse, those aged 50–69 made up the majority of victims, losing a total of $179.65 million in the first three quarters of 2022 alone [*].
+Victims over the age of 60 lost $2.8 billion to similar scams last year, according to the FBI.
 Always keep yourself safe and be aware of the dangers of online dating.

 Warning signs of elderly romance scams: